terry-12345/hello-world/README.md

 # hello-world
-First time to join in github!
+First time to join in GitHub!

 Hi GitHub,
 I am glad to know you!